Single Crochet Edging – Easy Step By Step Photo & Video Tutorial

 Today I’m going to show you how to crochet a simple single crochet border for blankets that are made with double crochet stitches or have double crochet stitches at the end of the rows, such as the classic basketweave stitch or the gingham pattern.

-If you are looking for a sc border for blankets that are made with single crochet or treble rows, check my other tutorial HERE.
+If you are looking for a sc border for blankets that are made with single crochet or treble rows, check the tutorial of Single Crochet Blanket Edging here.

 Why Choose a Single Crochet Edging?